 Your progress will be assessed on an individual basis within course modules, internships and the Internship Clinic, and in evaluation of a personal portfolio.
 Your work as a team-member will also be assessed, in the context of the Integration Seminar.

-We welcome applications from candidates able to commit to full-time study beginning in September 2011.
 As an interdisciplinary, post-graduate programme we seek candidates with strong academic records and demonstrable capacity for boundary-crossing learning and application of learning.
 Candidates with technical backgrounds may be preferred as candidates suitability for available internship postings is a key part of our evaluation process.

 Applications from all other candidates are welcomed by the Admissions Committee on a case-by-case basis.

 All candidates whose prior degrees were achieved in a language other than English must demonstrate sufficient command of the English language via provision of appropriate formal documentation:

 If you reside in one of the countries listed below, you are obliged to apply for admission via the official government's website for foreign students:

 Countries concerned by this procedure: Algeria, Benin, Brazil, Cameroon, Chilie, China, Colombia, Congo (Brazaville), Czech Republic, Gabon, Guinea, India, Ivory Coast, Lebanon, Madagascar, Mali, Morocco, Mauritius, Mexico, Senegal, Russia, S. Korea, Syria, Taiwan, Tunisia, Turkey, USA, Vietnam.

 If you need help with the application process, please contact your local French embassy or CampusFrance office for advice and guidance.